ibm-cloud-docs/cis/at_events.md

 ## Events for logpush
 {: #at_actions_logpush}

-The following table lists the actions that are related to Logpush and generate an event:
+The following table lists the actions that are related to logpush and generate an event:

 |Action|Description|
 |-|-|